TheClams/yarig/Readme.md

 vhdl = "../yarig/vhdl"
 ```

-All settings from the configuration file can be overriden by command-line arguments.
+Most settings from the configuration file can be overriden by command-line arguments.
 Run `yarig -h` to list all available options.

 ## Generator Traits